etmendz/game-console-dice/README.md

 # GameConsoleDice
 How lucky are you?
 Guess, shake, rattle and roll the dice to find out!

-The game's program flow reads like Play -> Ready -> Set -> Go, which implements the basic game construct:

-    Start()
-    {
-        do
-        {
-            if (GuessAndRoll())
-            {
-                if (!Continue()) break;
-            }
-        } while (!GameOver());
-    }
-    End();

-The game UI is designed to align with the basic game construct described above, thus the methods to Start(), Move(), Continue(), GameOver() and End().

-The game UX provides the capabilities to support game flow and game play interactions.
+Uses the [GameLibrary](https://github.com/etmendz/game-library/wiki) framework to define the game play, game UI and overall game flow.

-Note that the GameConsoleDice project references the GameLibraryDice project.

-## GameLibraryDice
-The dice and guessing game is defined in this library.

 ## Native AOT
-The GameConsoleDice and GameLibraryDice projects are native AOT compatible/ready.
+The GameConsoleDice project is native AOT compatible/ready.

 Publish profiles (.pubxml) are included for the following Runtime Identifiers (RID):